-This conference will examine the next steps for planning policy in England.
+This conference is examining the next steps for planning policy in England.

 - Priorities for supporting the delivery of new housing.

 Key areas for discussion:

 Streamlining the planning process - with the Government due to publish an Accelerated Planning White Paper - including:

 - the practicalities - and the impact on those involved in the process, including developers, local authorities, and communities,

 - increasing capacity and capability within local planning authorities support - and resources needed for implementation, and

 - what can be learned from other planning systems.